hanabi/hanabi.github.io/Reference.md

 #### The Positional Layered Finesse

-* Normally, *Positional* clues are only allowed to "get" null cards.
+* Normally, *Positional Clues* are only allowed to "get" null cards.
 * Thus, if a player plays a card from a *Positional* clue and it is not a null card, then they know to keep playing their next slot as a *Positional Layered Finesse*.

 ### Black & Rainbow